pronovic/hcoop-meetbot/DEVELOPER.md

 ## Packaging and Dependencies

-This project uses [Poetry](https://python-poetry.org/) to manage Python packaging and dependencies.
+This project uses [Poetry v2](https://python-poetry.org/) to manage Python packaging and dependencies.
 Most day-to-day tasks (such as running unit tests from the command line) are orchestrated through Poetry.

 A coding standard is enforced using [Black](https://pypi.org/project/black/), [isort](https://pypi.org/project/isort/) and [Pylint](https://pypi.org/project/pylint/).
 Python 3 type hinting is validated using [MyPy](https://pypi.org/project/mypy/).
 To reduce boilerplate, classes are defined using [Attrs](https://www.attrs.org/) (see this [rationale](https://glyph.twistedmatrix.com/2016/08/attrs.html)).